What Washer/Dryer Size is Perfect for You?

 But what about saving time so you can get back to doing the things you actually enjoy?
 No worries, GE has you covered there as well.
 The newest washer and dryers are capable of doing much larger loads, so you can spend less time in the laundry room – from large items like comforters, quilts and pillows to simply doing bigger laundry loads.

-For a small family that consists of up to 2 people, and maybe a small child, a compact or stackable washer and dryer would be perfect.
-These smaller appliances do about 4-8 pounds of laundry per load, and are the perfect fit for apartment dwellers that aren’t concerned with washing larger items like bedding.
+For a small family that consists of 1 or 2 people, and maybe a small child, a compact or stackable washer and dryer would be perfect.
+These smaller appliances do about 4-8 pounds of laundry per load, and are the perfect fit for apartment dwellers who aren't concerned with washing larger items like bedding.

 Need to know more about the right size for you?

-When it comes down to the exact size that is right for you, it’s hard to give specifics because it depends on how much laundry you do per week, and every person and family is different.
+When it comes down to the exact size that is right for you, it's hard to give specifics because it depends on how much laundry you do per week, and every person and family is different and needs can change from week to week and month to month.
 Some people only do one small load of laundry per week, while others do 10 heavy loads of laundry per week.

-Just remember that the larger the washer and dryer, the higher the cost becomes; however, the larger the washer and dryer, the fewer loads you'll have to do per week.
+Just remember that the as the size of the washer and dryer gets larger, so does the cost of each load of laundry; however, the larger the washer and dryer, the fewer loads you'll have to do per week.
 You also need to look at the features/technology of each appliance.
-If steam technology or advanced stain settings are important to you, then make sure the appliance you pick has those features.
+If steam technology or advanced stain settings are important to you, then make sure the appliance you pick has features that support your needs.